A Tensor-EM Method for Large-Scale Latent Class Analysis with Binary Responses: Real Data Analysis

+One feature of large scale education assessment data is that we only have response on a subset of items for each student.
+Here $48 \%$ of the components in the response matrix $\RR$ are missing.
+Under the missing at random (MAR) assumption, we use the multiple imputation (MI) to obtain five complete datasets.
+Same analysis is performed on each of the dataset and the final results (GIC and item parameters) presented are the average of results obtained from the five datasets.
+This average pooling strategy is often used in analyzing missing data with MI to account for the randomness of MI.
+We refer to \cite{gelman2006data} and \cite{van2011mice} for more details on missing data and MI.

-After transforming the data, we consider fitting a random-effect LCM for the data.
+After completing the data with MI, we fit a random-effect LCM on each of the dataset.
 We apply the GIC method to selecting the number of latent classes.
-According to Figure \ref{fig-gic}, the GIC criterion selects eight classes for the data.
-Note that the real data may not strictly follow the model setup and the tensor-EM estimates may vary, depending on the initial values of the robust tensor power method in Algorithm 1.
-We further run the proposed method multiple times and find that fitting a model with fewer classes yields a higher GIC than the model fitted with eight classes shown in the Figure \ref{fig-gic}.
-Although a model with more classes (over eight classes) might have a slightly smaller GIC value in some cases, there is always at least one component in the estimated proportion vector $\hat\pp$ being fairly small (smaller than 0.001); thus the corresponding latent class can be neglected for better interpretability and parsimony, and it is still reasonable to select eight classes.
+According to Figure \ref{fig:GIC_timss}, $L=3$ and $L=6$ are plausible options and we fit two LCMs with $L=3$ and $L=6$.
+In the case $L=6$, one component in the estimated proportion vector $\hat{\pp}$ is fairly small (smaller than 0.005).
+The corresponding latent class can be neglected for better interpretability and parsimony.
+So we instead fit two models with $L=3$ and $L=5$.
+The estimated proportion vectors are $\hat{\pp}_3 = (0.25, 0.46, 0.29)$ and $\hat{\pp}_5 = (0.29, 0.37, 0.2, 0.02, 0.12)$ and the item parameters $\hat{\TT}$ are visualized in Figure \ref{fig:timss_item}.